 Some of these tools and processes suggest that rigid scripts must be followed for teams to ideate and innovate successfully, but dig into Steelcase’s data and there’s an underlying theme that in order to put ideas into action, team members need to feel a sense of autonomy and empowerment.
 The workplace culture must emphasize agility and flexibility as this Forbes columnist suggests, by “responding quickly to environmental changes, rather than keeping to strict process or procedure.”
 This is especially critical for younger employees who value purpose and experience, and who’ve grown up accustomed to speed and immediacy.

 An agile work culture encourages risk taking and doesn’t fear failure.
 It’s about being flexible and responding quickly; minimizing formalities and distributing responsibility; and most of all, empowering autonomy.
 When people feel trusted to come up with their own ideas, to share those ideas openly and without judgment, and then to act on those ideas with support from their teammates, the ideas themselves become smarter, and the innovations they lead to become stronger.

 But it all falls flat unless the physical workplace supports these modern ways of working.
-Stay tuned for part two of this blog post, where we’ll dig into ways the office can (and must) support hyper-collaboration and innovation.
+Read PART 2 of this blog post, where we dig into ways the office can (and must) support hyper-collaboration and innovation.